839484497/839484497.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Lei Yan is a post-doctoral research scientist at the Columbia Water Center.
+I am currently a visiting scholar at the Columbia Water Center.
-He completed his Ph.D. at Wuhan University in the department of Hydrology and Water Resources, focusing on the impacts of climate change and human activities on hydrometeorological extremes using statistical techniques.
-Currently, His primary research interest is the modeling and prediction of ENSO events using machine learning methods and its teleconnection with precipitation, renewable resources and other hydrometeorological extremes.
+I completed my Ph.D. at Wuhan University in the department of Hydrology and Water Resources, focusing on the impacts of climate change and human activities on hydro-meteorological extremes using statistical techniques.
+Currently, my primary research interest is the modeling and prediction of ENSO events using machine learning methods and its tele-connection with precipitation, renewable resources and other hydro-meteorological extremes.

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.